top of page

 Research

-The fundamental question driving our research in the Sleigh Lab, is ‘how do mutations in widely expressed genes cause selective peripheral nerve dysfunction and degeneration?'
-Mutations in many different genes required throughout the body manifest in a very specific detrimental effect on motor and sensory nerves, and we want to better understand the molecular and cellular mechanisms that cause this.
+The fundamental question permeating our research, is ‘how do mutations in widely expressed genes cause selective peripheral nerve dysfunction and degeneration?'
+Mutations in many different genes required throughout the body can result in very specific detrimental effects on motor and sensory nerves, and we want to better understand the molecular and cellular mechanisms driving this.

-Charcot-Marie-Tooth disease (CMT) is the most common inherited neuromuscular disorder and is the principal focus of our research.
+Charcot-Marie-Tooth disease (CMT) is the most common inherited neuromuscular disorder and is the principal focus of our laboratory.

 Caused by mutations in more than 100 different genes, CMT is a genetically diverse group of peripheral neuropathies characterised by progressive motor and sensory nerve dysfunction leading to muscle weakness and sensory impairment.
-The gene family linked to more subtypes of CMT than any other, encodes the aminoacyl tRNA-synthetase (ARS) enzymes, which charge specific amino acids to their cognate transfer RNAs (tRNAs), thereby priming the tRNAs for protein synthesis.
-To date, dominant, missense mutations in seven ARS-encoding genes (AARS1, GARS1, HARS1, MARS1SARS1, WARS1 and YARS1) have been identified to cause CMT.
+The gene family linked to more subtypes of CMT than any other encodes the aminoacyl tRNA-synthetases (ARSs).
+These enzymes charge specific amino acids to their partner transfer RNAs (tRNAs), thereby priming the tRNAs for protein synthesis.
+To date, dominant, missense mutations in eight ARS-encoding genes (AARS1, GARS1, HARS1, MARS1, NARS1SARS1, WARS1 and YARS1) have been identified to cause CMT.
 However, whether these CMT subtypes result from the same or similar pathomechanisms remains to be resolved.

 We primarily work on GARS1 and YARS1.
-GARS1 encodes glycyl-tRNA synthetase (GlyRS), which charges glycine, and is the first and best studied ARS gene linked to CMT (designated CMT type 2D, CMT2D).
-Similarly, dominantly inherited mutations in the tyrosyl-tRNA synthetase (TyrRS)-encoding YARS1 gene cause dominant intermediate CMT (DI-CMT).
+GARS1 encodes glycyl-tRNA synthetase (GlyRS), which charges glycine, and is the first and best studied ARS gene associated with CMT (designated CMT type 2D, CMT2D).
+Similarly, dominantly inherited mutations in the tyrosyl-tRNA synthetase (TyrRS)-encoding YARS1 gene cause dominant intermediate CMT subtype C (DI-CMTC).
 The housekeeping function of aminoacylation explains the widespread and constitutive expression of GARS1 and YARS1, but how do mutations that affect proteins found in all cells selectively trigger peripheral neurodegeneration?

-Using CMT as a paradigm, the Sleigh Lab studies the causes of motor and sensory nerve deterioration and the mechanisms underpinning the dynamic cellular process of axonal transport.
+Using CMT as a paradigm, we study the causes of motor and sensory nerve deterioration and the mechanisms underpinning the dynamic cellular process of axonal transport.
 By improving understanding of neuropathic pathways and associated pathologies, we aim to generate pre-clinical molecular therapies for genetic peripheral nerve diseases.
-Additionally, by researching relatively rare conditions, we expect to make key discoveries about the cellular processes and pathways essential to neuronal homeostasis and viability.
+Additionally, by researching relatively rare conditions, we expect to make key discoveries about the cellular processes and pathways essential to neuronal homeostasis.

 NMJ X.jpg